watml/weighted-Banzhaf/README.md

 Note that one can further specify n_process for parallel computing, the maximum of which will not be idle in this case is 30.

 ## Synthetic Noises
-The following command will produce the one reported in the paper
+The following command will produce the first column of Figure 3 in the paper

 `
 python plot_synthetic_noises.py -dataset spambase
 `

-To speed up, n_process can be specified whose maximum is 21 in this case.
-Note the calculation for the number of processes being run is different if estimator=="exact_value".
+To speed up, n_process can be specified (the maximum is 21 in this case).
+Note the calculation for the number of processes that will be run is different if estimator=="exact_value".

 ## Authentic Noises
 To generate the parameters for the predicted robust weighted Bazhaf values, one can run